Arcadia-Science/ProteinCartography/README.md

 ### Features files (FTF)
 These files end with `'.tsv'` and contain a `protid` column, which is the unique identifier of each protein in the dataset.
-The remaining columns are annotations for each protein.
-These annotations can be of any data type.
+The remaining columns are metadata for each protein.
+These metadata can be of any data type.

 - **Example:**
     | protid | Length | LeidenCluster | Organism |